hardscrabble/hardscrabble.github.io/_posts/2015-11-09-how-to-tell-ruby-how-to-compare-numbers-to-your-object.md

 That attribute is marked as `protected` because so far we can only imagine it being necessary to be used by other instances of `CupsOfCoffeePerDay`, for the sake of comparison.

-(I remember having a lot and horrified conversation with a coworker when neither of us could come up with a scenario where you would use `protected` over `private`, but it turns out that this is precisely the situation where you would.
+(I remember having a long and horrified conversation with a coworker when neither of us could come up with a scenario where you would use `protected` over `private`, but it turns out that this is precisely the situation where you would.)

 But look what happens when you try this: